Steal This Strategy: Using Keyword Research for Competitor Analysis

 Essential Tools for Keyword Research

-While good ol' fashioned brainstorming can get you started, you'll need some heavy-duty keyword research tools to really uncover those golden keyword opportunities.
-Luckily, there are plenty of useful resources out there - both free and paid, and you just gotta make up your mind on which one to use.
+While good ol' fashioned brainstorming with seed keywords can get you started, you'll need some heavy-duty keyword research tools to really uncover those golden keyword opportunities.
+Luckily, there are plenty of useful keyword tools out there - both free and paid, and you just gotta make up your mind on which one to use for your SEO efforts.

 Google Keyword Planner